ibm-cloud-architecture/refarch-cloudnative-bluecompute-web/README.md

 *This project is part of the 'IBM Cloud Native Reference Architecture' suite, available at https://github.com/ibm-cloud-architecture/refarch-cloudnative*

-The BlueCompute Web application is built to demonstrate how to access the omnichannel APIs hosted on IBM Cloud.
-The application application provides the basic function to allow user to browse the Inventory items.
-It is built as a Node.js application that uses Express framework and Jade templates.
+The BlueCompute Web application is built to demonstrate how to access the Omnichannel APIs hosted on IBM Cloud.
+The application provides the basic function to allow user to browse the Catalog items, make an Order and submit review comments.
+The Web application is built with AngularJS in Web 2.0 Single Page App style.
+It uses a Node.js backend to host the static content and implement the BFF (Backend for Frontend) pattern.

 ## Run the Web application locally